Students complete a 15–20-page research paper in this class and learn to present an oral defense of their research.

-Take your research to the next level in this seven week live mini-course.
-Not only is research writing essential for a college-bound student, but students should be skilled communicators of research.
-This class does both: you will advance your research writing and prepare for an oral defense of your research.
+Designed for 10th-12th graders, students will take their research to the next level in this seven-week live mini-course.
+Not only is research writing essential for a college-bound student, but students should be skilled communicators of research, too.
+This class does both; students will advance their research writing and prepare for an oral defense of their research.

 Each week includes both reading and writing assignments designed to scaffold students toward a successful written research paper and oral defense.
 We meet for live, one-hour classes each Friday, although students are welcome to view the recordings if they cannot attend synchronously.
 Steps on the scaffold include clarifying your audience and argument, evaluating biases and argument quality, and preparing to orally defend your research.

 |Section 3: Advanced Research Paper Writing|

 |1||Question and explore||Who is my reader?||Audience assessment|